sagemath/trac_to_gh/Issue 9959.md

 # Issue 9959: require SAGE_CHECK to be "yes"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9960

 Original creator: jhpalmieri